-- ♦ Annex I Parties which have emission caps, assist non-Annex I Parties which don't have emission caps, to implement project activities to reduce GHG emissions (or remove by sinks), and credits will be issued based on emission reductions (or removals by sinks) achieved by the project activities. - A Party where CDM project is implemented, is called a host Party. - The credit from the CDM is called certified emission reduction (CER).
+- Annex I Parties which have emission caps, assist non-Annex I Parties which don't have emission caps, to implement project activities to reduce GHG emissions (or remove by sinks), and credits will be issued based on emission reductions (or removals by sinks) achieved by the project activities. - A Party where CDM project is implemented, is called a host Party. - The credit from the CDM is called certified emission reduction (CER).
 [CDM M&P, p26 para1(b)] - Reductions in emissions shall be additional to any that would occur in the absence of the certified project activity.

-[KP Art.12 para5(c)] - ♦ Annex I Parties can use CERs to contribute to compliance of their quantified GHG emissions reduction targets of the Kyoto Protocol.
-[KP Art.12 para3(b)] - As a result, the total amount of emission cap of Annex I Parties will increase. - ♦ The CDM will issue credits before the 1st commitment period. - © CERs issued based on emission reductions during the period from the year 2000 up to 2007 can be used to assist in achieving compliance of Annex I parties in the 1st commitment period.
+[KP Art.12 para5(c)] - Annex I Parties can use CERs to contribute to compliance of their quantified GHG emissions reduction targets of the Kyoto Protocol.
+[KP Art.12 para3(b)] - The second secon - ♦ The CDM will issue credits before the 1st commitment period. - CERs issued based on emission reductions during the period from the year 2000 up to 2007 can be used to assist in achieving compliance of Annex I parties in the 1st commitment period.
 [KP Art.12 para10]